 3. Recurring giving is restricted.

 While PayPal online giving accepts recurring donations, they don’t offer more flexible giving options like setting up recurring giving on a weekly, quarterly, or annual basis.
 The only recurring giving option donors can choose is monthly.
 This rigid recurring schedule forces donors to only set up their giving for once a month or try to remember to give throughout the month (a pain point that recurring giving should alleviate).
-Ultimately, churches could miss out on consistent contributions from members who want to give smaller gifts throughout the month.
+Ultimately, your local church could miss out on consistent contributions from members who want to give smaller gifts throughout the month.

 4. PayPal doesn’t connect to offline gifts.